Addingham Environment Weekend

 Download the village walk map (see below) to start anywhere in the village.

-Headquarters will be Church Field.
+The Headquarters was Church Field.
 Click here to see a map

-There will also be an Information Point at Burnside.
+There was also an Information Point at Burnside.
 Click here to see a map

-10 am until 4 pm on both days anywhere in the village, but headquarters in Church Field will not open until 12 noon on Sunday
+10 am until 4 pm on both days anywhere in the village, but headquarters in Church Field was not open until 12 noon on Sunday

 1. Village Walks